 These examples of practical solutions are heading toward a more connected, collaborative and flexible work environment that reduces operational costs and helps increase employee efficiency and productivity.
 But it also creates the need to manage these rooms and resources in order to prevent double-booking conflicts or under-utilized space, which typically requires space management software to avoid.

 Early adopters in the Workplace of the Future movement are living these trends today, but many organizations are still developing or implementing a new strategy or technology to get the most from their space.
+Top 5 Trends in Workspace Optimization,” will show you what has influenced organizations to move in this direction and discuss how optimization trends are remaining relevant today.

 Planning for the Mobilized Workforce